whytin/ASR_Network/README.md

 Results so far have been disappointing.
 Using a kaldi network of the same size and DBN pretraining achieves an 11-12% WER, I'm still trying to get past 16.
 I believe the underlying problem is I've got 10 hours of training data (aurora4), the linked papers have an order of magnitude more; per [3](http://research.google.com/pubs/pub38131.html) the more data you have the less pretraining matters.

+# hdf5 data format

+This only works with the data formatted correctly.
+The advantage is very low RAM usage.
+It's not hard to do, but to make it as simple as possible here's an example.
+It is assumed that the features and targets are numpy arrays in `f` and `t`.

+	import h5py

+	# This is where we want out data to end up in.
+	data_fname = '...'

+	new_data_file = h5py.File(data_fname, 'w')

+	# Note data must use these names.
+	new_data_file.create_dataset('feats', data=f)
+	new_data_file.create_dataset('targs', data=t)

+	new_data_file.close()

+	# That's it !